ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 **-Notes-**

-The "Delete PIM Files?" option is there for completeness sake.
+-The "Delete PIM Files?" option is there for completeness sake.
 Do not uncheck it.

-Use the Dokapon Archive Tools (https://gamebanana.com/tools/8564) to unpack and repack the GAME.PAC
+-Use the Dokapon Archive Tools (https://gamebanana.com/tools/8564) to unpack and repack the GAME.PAC

-Use Wiimms Tools to remake the iso/wbfs
+-Use Wiimms Tools to remake the iso/wbfs

 **-Future Plans-**

-Dokapon Archive Tools integration
+-Dokapon Archive Tools integration

-Simultaneous multi-installtion
+-Simultaneous multi-installtion

-Job and Prank hair replacement
+-Job and Prank hair replacement